-April 13th marks International Day of Pink, where Toronto District School Board staff and students wear pink in support of diversity and to raise awareness to stop discrimination, gender-based bullying, homophobia and transphobia.
-This day began at a Nova Scotia high school, when a student was bullied for wearing a pink shirt.
-His peers decided to take a stance against homophobic and transphobic bullying and got the entire school to wear pink in solidarity for the cause.
+April 10th marks International Day of Pink, when Toronto District School Board staff and students wear pink in support of diversity and to raise awareness to stop discrimination, gender-based bullying, homophobia, and transphobia.
+The Day of Pink is more than just a symbol of a shared belief in celebrating diversity – it’s also a commitment to being open-minded, accepting differences and learning to respect each other.